‘The Bold And The Beautiful’ Spoilers: Brooke Rages On Bill, Sheila Takes Next Plan To Trick Quinn

 — LuKéither Willingham (@AtlantaBizWomen) September 8, 2017

 Elsewhere on The Bold and the Beautiful, Sheila (Kimberlin Brown) is taking her next plan to bring Quinn (Rena Sofer) down after she failed in her attempt to bring Quinn and Ridge (Thorsten Kaye) back together.
 Sheila is determined to get Eric (John McCook), so she is tricking Quinn again.
 This time, a new character will be brought in.
 Sheila will use Mateo, a handsome estate manager who will work at the Forrester mansion.
-Mateo will be played by Jane the Virgin actor, Francisco San Martin, as reported by Soaps.com.
+Mateo will be played by Jane the Virgin actor Francisco San Martin, as reported by Soaps.com.
 Sheila believes that Quinn has a weakness when it comes to handsome guys and thinks that she would fall into this trap.

 ‘Bold And The Beautiful’ Spoilers: Sheila And Quinn Have An Explosive Confrontation https://t.co/vtlZsR1i4Z